 Networking and recruitment events

-There are regular talks from employers, and former Sussex students, on campus.
-And we often hold recruitment events, where you can meet businesses who are actively looking to employ Sussex graduates.
+This includes talks from employers and former Sussex students, and recruitment events where you meet businesses who are looking to employ Sussex graduates.

 We also host an annual Careers Fair with the University of Brighton, which attracts hundreds of employers looking to fill graduate-level vacancies.

-The next fair takes place on Wednesday 8 November, from 11am until 3pm at the American Express Community Stadium in Falmer.
-Students and graduates from all universities are welcome to attend.
+The next fair takes place on 8 November (11am to 3pm) at the American Express Community Stadium, Falmer.
+Students and graduates from all universities can attend.

-If you want to go it alone, and start your own business, we can help.
-The Sussex Innovation Centre, on campus, can help turn your idea into a start up.
+If you want to start your own business, you can access support through The Sussex Innovation Centre.
+You can benefit from: